ruisuantonio/quote-test-main/README-br.md

 # Citacao do dia fournace

-> **Citacao:** Uma pessoa inteligente transforma grandes problemas em pequenos e os mais pequenos em nenhum.  - Provérbio chinês
+> **Citacao:** A esperança significa esperar quando tudo parecer sem esperança. - Gilbert Chesterton

 fim do arquivo